Macclesfield railway station (Macclesfield, Bollington and Marple Railway)

-Macclesfield railway station was a short lived railway station serving the town of Macclesfield in Cheshire, England.
+Macclesfield railway station was a short lived railway station serving the town of Macclesfield, in Cheshire, England.
 It was opened in 1869 by the Macclesfield, Bollington and Marple Railway (MB&M) - a joint line constructed and operated by the Manchester, Sheffield and Lincolnshire Railway (MS&L) and North Staffordshire Railways (NSR) - and closed in 1873.

+History

 The MB&M was built with the intention of connecting to the main London and North Western Railway (LNWR) / NSR line between Manchester and Stoke however there were numerous difficulties to be overcome; the route through town, the reluctance of the local authority to allow the railway to bridge over the River Bollin and the lack of co-operation from the LNWR to agree to a site for a station on the Manchester - Stoke line.

 The board of the MB&M therefore decided to open a temporary station on land they already owned to allow services to commence.
 The station, known simply as Macclesfield, opened on 2 August 1869 and was the southern terminus of the line.
-From there passengers made a short walk to the joint LNWR/NSR station at Macclesfield Hibel Road to catch services to and from the south.
+From there, passengers made a short walk to the joint LNWR/NSR station at Macclesfield Hibel Road to catch services to and from the south.